VERITYSETUP(8) | Maintenance Commands | VERITYSETUP(8) |

 --deferred

-The fec device argument can be block device or file image.
-For format, if fec device path doesn’t exist, it will be created as file.
+The FEC device argument can be a block device or a file image.
+For format, if the FEC device path doesn’t exist, it will be created as a file.

-FEC calculation covers data, hash area, and optional foreign metadata stored on the same device with the hash tree (additional space after hash area).
-Size of this optional additional area protected by FEC is calculated from image sizes, so you must be sure that you use the same images for activation.
+FEC calculation covers data, hash area, and optional foreign metadata stored on the same device as the hash tree (additional space after the hash area).
+The size of this optional additional area protected by FEC is calculated from image sizes, so you must use the same images for activation.

-If the hash device is in a separate image, metadata covers the whole rest of the image after the hash area.
+If the hash device is in a separate image, metadata covers the entire image after the hash area.

 --help, -?